What are the basic admissions requirements?

-Can I transfer to the J.D. program from the LL.M. program ?
+Can I transfer to the J.D. program from the LL.M. program?

-No. LL.M. students cannot transfer to the J.D. program.
+No, LL.M. students cannot transfer to the J.D. program.
 LL.M. students can, however, apply for admission to the J.D. program.

 Are any part-time or distance learning programs available?
 Is there a way for me to complete the LL.M. degree in one summer?